na-na-hi/renget/archive/mib4v.md

 `EDIE waits for them to settle down.
 She knots her hands together, rehashes her talking points in her head, and takes a deep breath.`

-`EDIE: So, it turns out that the Brit isn't as much of a woman as we thought she was.`
+`EDIE: So, it turns out that Atsushi isn't as much of a woman as we thought she was.`

 `Four blank faces stare right back at her until the penny drops.`